The Lonergan SV150 Archive

 Headquartered in the Silicon Valley

 The company headquarters had to be located within 50 miles of the HP garage in Palo Alto, the birthplace of the Silicon Valley (our radius stretches farther north, south and east than the MN SV150).
-We made some judgment calls about what headquarters really means in cases where companies founded abroad claimed legal headquarters in the Silicon Valley, but did not show local management.
-As an executive search firm, we take a talent and leadership perspective here, looking at the location and background of the management team as the leading indicator of where the company is currently headquartered.
+We sometimes have to make judgment calls about what “headquarters” really means, especially in cases where companies founded abroad claim legal headquarters in the Silicon Valley, but do not have their principal executive offices in this area.
+The rise of remote work has complicated this assessment, and for the most part we currently default to the location claimed by the company.

 Independent